The REAL Costa RicaFind it Fast! Use Search

 [Top]

-Costa Rica Motel - Used for clandestine trists - Not for the kids!If you are from the USA, you may think of a something colored roof inn, something court, whatever.
-Nice, cheap family type places with a pool and a nice vacancy sign.
+If you are from the USA, you may think of a something colored roof inn, something court, whatever.
+Nice, cheap family type places with a pool and a cute little vacancy sign.
 Mom and Pop places for the entire family.... sometimes chain motels that promise to leave a candle burning for you...
 Video games for the kids... and an often crummy, but inexpensive restaurant... right?

-Motels in Costa Rica are for sex and nothing else.
+Hoteles de Paso in Costa Rica are for sex and nothing else.

-This does not mean they are dirty, smelly, disease ridden locations.
+This does not mean they are dirty, smelly, low-class, disease ridden locations.
 Just the opposite!
 Most are first rate places with in-room delivery of excellent food.
 Sound systems, TVs... etc. Some have saunas and pools build into the rooms.
-All have security and ALL are private!
+All have security and ALL are very private!

-In general (though this is changing slowly) children (read this as children from age 0 to age 45+), live at home with the family unless they are married.
+So why the sex thing?
+Well, it is MOSTLY about culture.
+In general (though this is changing slowly) children (read this as children from age 0 to age 45+), live at home with the family unless or until they are married.
 If divorced, they return to live with the family.
 Obviously, past a certain age, they are dating.
-So unless one of the parties is living in an apartment or home where there is some privacy (and this is RARE!), the motel business has grown nicely to provide folks with a private location for...well... ummm... privacy.
+So unless one of the parties is living in an apartment or home where there is some privacy (and this is often RARE!), the motels nicely provide folks with a private location for...well... ummm... privacy.

 [Top]